Diptiranjan9/Secure-DNS-for-macOS-using-Unbound/Installation-Linux.md

 sudo systsystemctl status unbound
 ```

-9. Configure linux to Use Unbound:
+9. Configure DNS as `127.0.0.1` and `::1` in network interface to use Unbound

 ### Testing the Setup